 This approach is called a \emph{mixed finite element method}.
 It is clear that the choice of $V_h$ and of $M_h$ cannot be independent of each other but must satisfy a compatibility condition similar to that in \cref{thm:brezzi}.
 For its statement, we define the operator $B_h:V_h\to M_h^*$ analogously to $B$. \begin{theorem} Assume there exist constants $\alpha_h,\beta_h>0$ such that

-Then, there exists a unique solution $(u_h,\lambda_h)\in V_h\times M_h$ to \eqref{eq:mixed:saddle_h} satisfying
+Then there exists a unique solution $(u_h,\lambda_h)\in V_h\times M_h$ to \eqref{eq:mixed:saddle_h} satisfying

-\end{theorem} \begin{proof} The claim follows immediately from \cref{thm:brezzi} and the fact that in finite dimensions, the inf-sup condition for $a$ is sufficient to apply \cref{thm:BNB}. \end{proof} Note that in general, this is a non-conforming approach since even for $V_h\subset V$ and $M_h\subset M$, as we do not necessarily have that $B_h$ is the restriction of $B$ to $V_h$ (i.e., $B(V_h) \not\subset M_h^*$) or that $\ker B_h$ is a subspace of $\ker B$.
-Hence, the discrete inf-sup conditions do not follow from their continuous counterparts.
+\end{theorem} \begin{proof} The claim follows immediately from \cref{thm:brezzi} and the fact that in finite dimensions, the inf--sup condition for $a$ is sufficient to apply the discrete BNB \cref{thm:bnb_h}. \end{proof} Note that in general, this is a non-conforming approach since even for $V_h\subset V$ and $M_h\subset M$, as we do not necessarily have that $B_h$ is the restriction of $B$ to $V_h$ (i.e., $B(V_h) \not\subset M_h^*$) or that $\ker B_h$ is a subspace of $\ker B$.
+Hence, the discrete inf--sup conditions do not follow from their continuous counterparts.
 However, if the subspace $V_h$ is chosen suitably, it is possible to deduce the discrete LBB condition from the continuous one.

 \begin{theorem}[Fortin criterion] Assume that the LBB condition \eqref{eq:LBB} is satisfied.
 Then the discrete LBB condition \eqref{eq:LBB_h} is satisfied if and only if there exists a linear operator $\Pi_h:V\to V_h$ such that